 Our thanks go to Dittisham Council, Totnes Council, Dittisham Sailing Club and many individuals and local groups for their support.
 We also thank the following brands for their freebies for swimmers courtesy of:

-The Dart10k is supported by Alpkit and swimmers will receive an OSS Dart10k x Alpkit Osmo towel on the finish line.
+The Dart10k is supported by Alpkit and swimmers will receive a custom-made Alpkit towel on the finish line.

-Almost all swimmers’ questions are answered in the resources above, however if you need further help please email us.
+Almost all swimmers’ questions are answered in the resources above, however if you need further help please email us, and allow up to a week for a reply.